-The Surface Chemistry Laboratory contains the facilities for studying the interaction of gases with well-characterized solid surfaces.
-Investigations are conducted which are aimed at elucidating both adsorption and heterogeneously catalyzed surface reactions.
+The Surface Chemistry and Catalysis Laboratory contains the facilities for studying the interaction of gases with well-characterized solid surfaces.
+Investigations are conducted which are aimed at elucidating both chemical adsorption and heterogeneously catalyzed surface reactions.
+The surface probes include low-energy electron diffraction, Auger electron spectroscopy, inelastic electron tunneling spectroscopy, and mass spectrometry.